readthedocs/blog/offsite-2019.rst

    The team at the house we rented in Aruba

-The full list of attendees, from left to right:
+The full list of attendees, which is the full-time staff, from left to right:

 * David Fischer
 * Manuel Kaufmann